ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/notes-feature.md

 **Important!** `IonModal` components attach themselves to the `IonApp` component.
 This becomes troublesome in our case, because that means `TastingNoteEditor` can't access the list of teas:

-(Ignore the missing bits, this is only intended for illustrative purposes)
+(Don't make this change, this is only intended for illustrative purposes)

 ```diff
   <IonApp>